gacerioni/rediscloud-terraform-labs/README.md

-# Terraform Configuration for Redis Cloud PRO Database in Existing Subscription
+# Terraform Configuration for Redis Cloud PRO Subscription and Database

-This repository contains Terraform configurations for provisioning and managing **Redis Cloud PRO databases within an existing subscription**.
+This repository contains Terraform configurations for provisioning **a Redis Cloud PRO subscription and database from scratch**.

 **The configuration is designed to:**

-- Create a new database in an existing PRO subscription using details provided via input variables.
+- Create a new Redis Cloud PRO subscription.
+- Add a Redis Cloud PRO database within the subscription.
 - Disable the default user to enhance security.
 - Optionally enforce TLS connections based on configuration.
 - Create a specific user with RBAC ACL for the database.
 - Apply tags for metadata purposes.

+---

 ## Overview

-The Terraform setup provided here simplifies the creation and management of Redis Cloud PRO databases, including essential security configurations and API integration.\
-It allows for fine-grained control over database settings, user access, and security features such as TLS and RBAC.
+This Terraform setup simplifies the creation and management of Redis Cloud PRO subscriptions and databases.
+It includes essential security configurations, API integration, and support for custom database settings, user access, and security features such as TLS and RBAC.

 ## Prerequisites

 - Terraform (or tofu) installed on your machine.
-- Access to an existing Redis Cloud PRO subscription.
+- Access to Redis Cloud API credentials.
-- Redis Cloud API key and secret key.
+- Access to AWS API credentials (`aws_access_key` and `aws_secret_key` will suffice).

 ## Variables (in constant evolution)

-**The following input variables can be configured (_easily adjustable for your needs_):**
+**The following input variables must be configured (_customizable to your needs_):**

 - `redis_global_api_key`: Your Redis Cloud API key.
 - `redis_global_secret_key`: Your Redis Cloud API secret key.
-- `subscription_name`: The name of the existing Redis Cloud subscription.
+- `subscription_name`: The name of the Redis Cloud subscription to create.
+- `cloud_account_id`: The ID of your cloud provider account linked to Redis Cloud.
+Optional, naturally.
 - `database_name`: The name of the new Redis Cloud database to be created.
 - `dataset_size_in_gb`: The dataset size limit in GB for the database.
 - `throughput_measurement_value`: The desired throughput in operations per second.
 - `replication`: Boolean to enable or disable replication (High Availability).
 - `enable_tls`: Boolean to enable or disable TLS for database connections.
 - `user_password`: The password for the specific user created for RBAC ACL.
-- `tags`: A map of tags to associate with the database for metadata purposes.
+- `tags`: A map of tags to associate with the subscription and database for metadata purposes.

-- `acl_rule_name`: The name of the ACL rule to apply (e.g., “Full-Access”).
+---

 ## Key Features Configured